Aperturama/Aperturama-Frontend/README.md

 - Video support
 - More animations (See https://docs.flutter.dev/cookbook/animation/page-route-animation, https://pub.dev/packages/simple_animations, https://flutter.github.io/samples/animations.html)
 - A splash screen (https://docs.flutter.dev/development/ui/advanced/splash-screen)
-- Proper looking name/app icon on Android
+- Proper looking name/app icon on Android (well, one that works reliably)
-- "No Media :(" or no collections messages
 - Editing what media is in a collection could bring you back to the settings rather than the homepage
 - Hide photos that are already in a collection from the add view
 - Web version should hide/autofill server URL